jamtuttlebee/portfolio628/README.md

     - scripts:
       01_processing - contains a single script that reads the raw data and cleans it up
       02_analyses -
-      03_contents -
+      03_contents - contains a script that reads and visualizes the cleaned data
     - results:
-      contains a folder where saved images will go
+      contains a folder where saved images

 # About the data
   data/raw/Mangie_Strava_Data/Raw_Run_Data.xlsx contains 154 rows and 99 columns